raphaelm/instantgallery/README.md

 Usage
 -----
-    usage: instantgallery.py [-h] [--title TITLE] [--language LNG] [--no-exif] [--no-rotate] [--no-sort] [--no-date] [--no-gps]
+    usage: instantgallery.py [-h] [--title TITLE] [--language LNG] [--no-date] [--no-sort] [--no-rotate] [--no-exif] [--no-gps]
-                             [--zip] [--sub N] [--intro] [--web-resolution WxH]
+                             [--web-resolution WxH] [--zip] [--sub N] [--intro]
-                             [-y] [-s]
+                             [-y] [-s] [--version]
                              INPUT OUTPUT

-    Makes a gallery.
+    Builds a beautiful web gallery.
 Now.

-    positional arguments:
+    optional arguments:
+      -h, --help            show this help message and exit --version, -v         show program's version number and exit

+    Basic settings:
       INPUT                 This is directory with pictures for the gallery.
-      OUTPUT                Sets where the gallery should be created.
+      OUTPUT                This is where the gallery should be created.

-    optional arguments:
-      -h, --help            show this help message and exit --title TITLE, -t TITLE
+      --title TITLE, -t TITLE
-                            Sets the title of the gallery
+                            Name the gallery
       --language LNG, -l LNG
                             Sets the language to be used in output files.
                             Available languages: en de

-      --no-exif, -e         don't output details from EXIF data --no-rotate, -r       Don't try to automatically rotate pictures.
+    Image processing:
+      --no-date, -d         Prevents instantgallery.py from showing the date and time of the picutres on the index page.
       --no-sort, -c         Do not try to sort the pictures chronologically.
 (We try first to use EXIF as source for the timestamps, then mtime().)
-      --no-date, -d         Prevents instantgallery.py from showing the date and time of the picutres on the index page.
+      --no-rotate, -r       Don't try to automatically rotate pictures.
-      --no-gps, -g          Don't display GPS data (does only make sense if EXIF is displayed).
+      --no-exif, -e         don't output details from EXIF data --no-gps, -g          Don't display GPS data (does only make sense if EXIF is displayed).
+      --web-resolution WxH, -w WxH
+                            Specify maximal resolution for pictures shown online (default: 1920x1080)

+    Additional settings:
       --zip, -z             Create a zip file with all the images and make it available for download.
       --sub N, -S N         Subdirectory entering depth (0 for staying in the original directory).
       --intro, -i           Use text file INTRO in the picture directories to display on the index page

-      --web-resolution WxH, -w WxH
-                            Specify maximal resolution for pictures shown online (default: 1920x1080)
+    Runtime options:
       -y                    Say yes to everything.
       -s                    Skips the generation of thumbnails and similar things.
+                            THIS EXISTS FOR DEBUGGUNG.
 Use this only if you're aware of what you're doing.